MitsukiPython/msre_docker/README.md

 The further sections are the original author's work, which I did not wish to modify as it would be useful for people who would also want to run it on their computers.
 In September 2024, I used this code to write a research paper on neutronics of the MSRE, and modified some of the code to fit physics parameters.
 I learned OpenMC, and used Monte Carlo distributions to model the code.
 Most of the code was written by a nuclear engineer, and not myself, but I have attached to this library a research paper I used, which also includes the modified code.
 If you would like to see the modified code, I have also uploaded it here.

 # Changes in my fork
 I conducted independent research about the parameters of the reactor to avoid any hidden assumptions.
 I went through archives of the Oak Ridge National Laboratory and found that some of the assumptions in the code did not fully reflect conditions in the MSRE.
+The variable molar_comp, which outlined the composition of the fuel salt, was modified in the following manner:
+Original Code:
+molar_comp={'LiF':0.67,'BeF2':0.23, 'ZrF4':0.05, 'UF4':0.0079}

+My Code:
+molar_comp={'LiF':0.65,'BeF2':0.291, 'ZrF4':0.05, 'UF4':0.009}

+Additionally, I modified the neutronics, rather than making it a

 # This repository is about to move to https://github.com/openmsr/msre/msre\_notebook
 Its new location is very similar: It is now a subdirectory "msre\_notebook" of the main [msre](https://github.com/openmsr/msre) repository.